openenclave/openenclave/docs/Community/Governance.md

 non-binding until the information is shared through an open medium and relevant stake-holders have the opportunity to contribute to the discussion.

-All SIG and WG leaders are responsible for creating and publishing minutes from the meetings they hold, ensuring that the meetings are open and inclusive, and that decisions they make are fair and transparent.
+All SIG and WG leaders are responsible for their groups' creation of minutes from any meetings which they may hold, ensuring that the meetings are open and inclusive, and that decisions they make are fair and transparent.

 If a private discussion pertains to an open issue or PR, and results in a decision, that item should be updated and reference given to the conversation.

+Project-wide technical discussions are currently handled in [SIG-Architecture](sig-architecture/README.md) meetings.
+This SIG is comprised of the Leads of all other SIGs and functions analogously to a "technical steering committee" in other projects.

 Issue/PR Review Process
 -----------------------